JoaquinPro64/Windows-10-Windows-11-Cracker/README.md

 IT'S RECOMENDED THAT YOU RESTART YOUR PC AFTER ACTIVATING TO FINISH THE PROCESS

-And obviously, its fully open source and virus free.
+And its fully open source and virus free.
 Programmed in VB .NET 5.0 with Visual Studio 2019

-Disclaimer: The program is only available in Spanish languaje, English will be added soon
+--REMEMBER: the program is only available in spanish language.
+English Coming Soon--